 View, browse and sort the ever-growing list of GDC sessions by time, pass type, track, and format.
 With GDC Session Scheduler, you can build your schedule in advance and access it during the show via export or with the GDC Mobile App.
 Sessions do fill up, so please arrive early to sessions that you would like to attend.
 Adding a session to your schedule does not guarantee you a seat.

 In order to best utilize Session Scheduler, please use the login credentials you've set up on this page as your login credentials on our GDC Mobile App.
 Your login credentials are the same as your registration login.
 You can download the app on iTunes or Google Play.

 Laine Nooney (Assistant Professor, New York University)

-Pass Type: All Access, GDC Conference + Summits, GDC Conference, GDC Summits, Expo Plus, Expo, Audio Conference + Tutorial, Educators Summit, Indie Games Summit, Student Expo Pass - Get your pass now!
+Pass Type: All Access, GDC Conference + Summits, GDC Conference, GDC Summits, Expo Plus, Expo, Audio Conference + Tutorial, Educators Summit, Indie Games Summit - Get your pass now!

 Audience Level: All

 Roberta Williams didn't like computers.
 Ken Williams didn't really care about games.
 So how did this couple go on to design and program 'Mystery House', the first graphical adventure game for the home computer and one of the most iconic pieces of computer entertainment software of the early 1980s?
 This game history-centric talk answers that question through a deep dive into the technical process, domestic context, and creative collaboration that gave birth to 'Mystery House'.
 Showcasing a range of original documents and interviews, this talk will offer a fresh, mature perspective on this famed, but often misunderstood, game and how it was a key influence in titles that followed.

 Attendees will gain historical insight and knowledge on a canonical American game, learn about the story of design and technical collaboration that brought it to life, and take a deep dive into the what it was like at the dawn of the computer game age.